idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 Checkbox, ON by default

 If this option is ON, CafeTran selects whole words even if you make a partial selection in the source or target segments.
 The option is quite convenient as it speeds up text selection, since mouse selection does not need to be precise.
-Uncheck if the behavior is unwanted.
+Uncheck if the behaviour is unwanted.

 ### Automatic memory matching: